SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In C# and Java, the builtin static arrays are objects, and thus must be created using the new operator. in languages with type annotation, the type of arrays is usually written as type[], e.g. int[] or String[] When creating static arrays, the size must be given.
 In C# and Java, this is done in the [] of the array type in the constructor, e.g. new type[10];
+In JS, one can create an array with a specfic size (and thus ergo empty slots) by using Array(n) or new Array(n)

 <h5>Lists</h5>